trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ``elasticsearch.scroll-timeout``              Timeout for keeping the search context alive for scroll requests.
 ``elasticsearch.request-timeout``             Timeout for Elasticsearch requests.
 ``elasticsearch.connect-timeout``             Timeout for connections to Elasticsearch hosts.
+``elasticsearch.max-retry-time``              Maximum duration across all retry attempts for a single request.
 ============================================= ==============================================================================

 ``elasticsearch.host``